Bogotá Tourism is a great example of a successful collaboration between various tourism players working towards a bigger project of changing the city.

 The StopOver was made possible through the collaboration between the various Bogotá tourism agencies and the Avianca airline.
 Avianca increased the number of connections to the Bogotá airport, El Dorado.
 For instance, in 2018 there were more than 135,000 passengers that passed through El Dorado for connections.
 Avianca is also part of the Star Alliance, facilitating easier connections with twenty-seven other airlines, broadening the reach of the StopOver programme.
 Avianca flies to many convenient and favourable locations, among which Madrid and Munich in Europe, Miami, New York, Los Angeles, Toronto in North America and many more in Central and South America, with Bogotá El Dorado as the layover for Chile and Argentina.
 This made the StopOver programme even more appealing and accessible.

-Avianca also used digital in order to train their staff at El Dorado Airport.
-Through the use of webinars, they were able to train 650 employees on the programme in a short period of time.
+Avianca also used digital tools in order to train their staff at El Dorado Airport.
+Through the use of webinars, they were able to train 650 employees on the programme in a relatively short period of time.

 One of the issues highlighted by María was what to showcase in Bogotá.
 There is a desire to showcase much more of Colombia, not just the city of Bogotá, yet the intrinsic nature of the programme means that there is only a short amount of time available to travellers.